| TERMIOS(4) | Device Drivers Manual | TERMIOS(4) |

 process is output to the current output stream.
 Processes that are blocking

-signals are excepted and allowed
+or ignoring SIGTTOU signals are excepted and allowed

-to produce output and the SIGTTOU
+to produce output and the SIGTTOU signal is not

 sent.

-is set, the kernel does not
+If NOKERNINFO is set, the kernel does not

 produce a status message when processing STATUS

-characters (see STATUS
+characters (see STATUS).

 The special control characters values are defined by the array c_cc.
 This table lists the array index, the corresponding special character, and the system default value.
 For an accurate list of the system defaults, consult the header file ⟨ttydefaults.h⟩.

-Index Name | Special Character | Default Value |
+| Index Name | Special Character | Default Value |

 VEOF |